One thing everyone seems to agree on is that repeatedly lifting heavy things gets you bigger and stronger.

 Tactic 1: Stimulate Muscular Fatigue by Doing More Reps

-This study found that a lifting protocol that used relatively light weights and higher repetitions produced just as much muscle growth as a protocol that used heavier weights, so long as the light weights were lifted to complete fatigue (which took more repetitions).
+A lifting protocol that uses relatively light weights and higher repetitions can produce just as much muscle growth as a protocol that uses heavier weights, so long as the light weights were lifted to complete fatigue (which took more repetitions).¹

-The authors go on to suggest that the specific load and repetition scheme is non-essential.
+What's more, the specific load and repetition scheme is non-essential.
 In other words, you don’t need heavy weights.
-Body weight, lighter weights, and even bands will suffice as long as you perform the number of repetitions required to hit that fatigue threshold.
-This study and this one had similar findings.
+Body weight, lighter weights, and even bands will suffice as long as you perform the number of repetitions required to hit that fatigue threshold.² ³

 The number of repetitions to fatigue will vary for each person and exercise, but just follow the one golden rule: Go until you can't do another rep.